Fall-Back/Patterns/Tiny FallBack Styles/README.md

 [Examples](https://fall-back.github.io/test/tfs-not-allowed.html)

 Using `<fieldset>` around things can go a long way to help break up content, especially on a long page.
-Wwe can add `role="presentation"` to avoid any accessibility (a11y) issues (though I've never encountered any issues if it's absent).
+We can add `role="presentation"` to avoid any accessibility (a11y) issues (though I've never encountered any issues if it's absent).
 This gives us:

 1.